-A recent outbreak of monkeypox has researchers questioning how the virus spreads.
+A recent outbreak of mpox (formerly known as monkeypox) has researchers questioning how the virus spreads.
 Once rarely seen outside of Africa, this disease is similar to smallpox.
 As of June 17, 2022, there have been more than 2,520 cases across 37 countries where the virus isn’t normally seen, according to the Centers for Disease Control and Prevention (CDC).
 Because it’s traveled far beyond its presumed initial origins, and in an effort to destigmatize the virus’s connection to Africa, the World Health Organization (WHO) is in the process of determining a name change.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Researchers are discovering that a majority of the cases this year have occurred in the United Kingdom, predominantly among men who have sex with men (MSM).
-Given the risk of stigma and worsening discrimination, it’s important to recognize that this is the first widespread outbreak of monkeypox mainly among this demographic and that anyone can get monkeypox, not just MSM.
+Given the risk of stigma and worsening discrimination, it’s important to recognize that this is the first widespread outbreak of mpox mainly among this demographic and that anyone can get mpox, not just MSM.

 Researchers are currently investigating if the virus can be transmitted through semen or vaginal fluids, but it’s possible that skin-to-skin contact may be enough to cause infection.

-Since sex requires close, intimate, person-to-person contact, it’s possible to get monkeypox while participating in sex.
+Since sex requires close, intimate, person-to-person contact, it’s possible to get mpox while participating in sex.
 This includes kissing and oral sex.

 How to protect your sexual health